cefeboru/NestJS-Microservices-Redis/README.md

 # Decision Log

-For the backend I have decide to use Nodejs, and use a Event-Driven architecture.
+For the backend I have decide to use Nodejs, and use an Event-Driven architecture.

 ## Chosen Framework
 I choose Nestjs as it is a really robust framework to build backend applications.
 By using it I can focus on coding my application and leverage all the configuration to the framework.